 Jessica Martinez, Arbor Nurse Manager at Wesley Bradley Park, breaks down the differences.

-“Assisted living is an ideal setting for folks who have started to have some struggles with activities of daily living at their home but can still move independently or with little assistance.
+“Assisted living is an ideal setting for folks who struggle with activities of daily living at their home but can mostly move independently or with little assistance.
 They are still able to organize their social lives and participate in activities,” said Jessica.

 Memory Care is More Specialized for Dementia